 Once you are done with the test, flush the toilet immediately to avoid stains from the dye or food colouring.

-While it is good to repair water leaks immediately to avoid substantial losses, the best strategy is to have a preventive maintenance check.
+It is good to repair underground water leaks immediately or get the drain pipe inspection on time to avoid substantial losses, the best strategy is to have a preventive maintenance check.
+AUSTEST Pipeline Solutions are here for you to resolve your water leak issues with its advanced equipment services.
 Contact Austest to schedule this service.

 How To Clear Blocked Drains – DIY